jamalmazrui/CSUNATC18docs/ReadMe.md

 - Go to the repository at <http://GitHub.com/JamalMazrui/CSUNATC18docs> (either a mixed case or lower case URL will work).

-- Choose the "Wiki" link and then the "New Page link.
+- Choose the `Wiki` link and then the `New Page` link.
 Alternatively, open the page <http://GitHub.com/JamalMazrui/CSUNATC18docs/wiki/new>.

 - In the web form for creating a new page, use the `Title` field for inputting the title of the document to be shared.
 Use the multi-line `Page content` field for a description that at least contains a link to the document.
 By default, the wiki accepts Markdown syntax as input, so the link may be entered like this: